 |We are required by law to publish our curriculum year by year and subject by subject.
 It is important to note that these overviews are a list of subject knowledge taught and do not include the skills taught throughout the Blackwell Curriculum across subjects.
 The overviews are also a very broad outline and further detail is provided on half termly class newsletters.
 Click here to read the curriculum overview.|

-We use 'Letters and Sounds' and 'Jolly Phonics' for teaching early phonic reading skills and the children read a variety of books, including real books, supplemented by the Oxford Reading Tree synthetic phonic reading scheme.
+We use 'Letters and Sounds' for teaching early phonic reading skills and the children read a variety of books, including real books, supplemented by the Oxford Reading Tree synthetic phonic reading scheme.
+At Blackwell we have a 'Curriculum Strategy' and click here to read the Reading section.